josbeir/cakephp-docs-md/docs/5/en/controllers/request-response.md

 ));
 ```

-See the [creating-cookies](#creating-cookies) section for how to use the cookie object.
+See the [Creating Cookies](#creating-cookies) section for how to use the cookie object.
 You
 can use `withExpiredCookie()` to send an expired cookie in the response.
 This
 will make the browser remove its local cookie: